tlieva/prison-break-mini-project/README.md

 ## Summmary of Findings
+_Based on published data on the Wikipedia page as of 2022-07-16_

 ### Attempt by Country

 France was identified to have recorded the highest number prison break attempts by means of helicopter, followed by the United States, with a record total of 18 and 8 attempts as of date, respectively.